achubaty/mpb-maps/README.md

 # mpb-maps

-Processing and visualizing MPB mass attack data from BC and AB, Canada.
+Processing and visualizing mountain pine beetle mass attack data from BC and AB, Canada.